thingsboard/thingsboard.github.io/_includes/docs/user-guide/basic-mqtt.md

 After changing device credentials, use the "Check connectivity" feature to post telemetry:

 - Click "Check connectivity" button to open the corresponding window;
-- In the opened window select your operating system;
+- In the opened window, select your operating system;
 - Install the necessary client tools using the command from the guide;
 - Copy and run command to publish telemetry;